Omer Fedi: Career

 Lil Nas X's song "Montero (Call Me by Your Name)", was released on March 26, 2021, making its debut at the top of the Billboard Hot 100.
 Lil Nas X proceeded to release his full length Montero album which Fedi executive produced.
 Lead single "That's What I Want" continued to go #1 on the Top 40 Chart.

 The Kid Laroi later released "Without You" with Miley Cyrus which Fedi performed at SNL on May 8, 2021, alongside Miley and Laroi.

 Fedi worked with The Kid Laroi and Justin Bieber on their single "Stay" (released July 9, 2021.)
 "Stay" peaked at No. 1 on the Billboard Hot 100, along with the Billboard Global 200 and spent seven weeks at the top of the chart, becoming the second longest running song of all-time on the chart and spent the most weeks at No. 1 in pop radio history.
 On 2 September 2022 Sam Smith and Kim Petras released "Unholy" which Fedi co-wrote and co-produced.
 "Unholy" peaked at number one on the Billboard Hot 100 and went on to win a grammy for Best Pop Duo/Group Performance.

 On December 9, 2022, SZA released her song "Special" which Fedi also co-wrote and co-produced on.
 It was released as a part of SZA's album SOS which debuted at the #1 on the Top 200 and went on to win the Grammy for Best Progressive R&B Album.

-In 2024, he was a co-producer on Rose and Bruno Mars' APT which went to #1 on the Billboard Global 200.
+In 2024, he was a co-producer on Rosé and Bruno Mars' "APT." which went to #1 on the Billboard Global 200.
 Additionally, he co-produced the track "B2B" and "360" for Charli XCX and wrote/produced the track BMF on SZA's SOS album.